 DefinitionThis section has been translated automatically.

-Anisi fructus, the aniseed fruit, is the official ingredient of Pimpinella anisum of the aniseed plant.
+Anisi fructus, the aniseed fruit, is the official constituent of Pimpinella anisum, the aniseed plant.
 The plant belongs to the Umbellifereae family.
-Anise is widely used in liqueurs.
-Sweets, bakery products, puddings.
+Aniseed is widely used in liqueurs.
+Confectionery, bakery products, puddings.

 IngredientsThis section has been translated automatically.

 Antimicrobial, antiviral (proven in experimental studies for Herpes simplex virus type 1), antihelmintic, expectorant, spasmolytic, experimental: antitumoral.

 Spectrum of actionThis section has been translated automatically.

 Field of application/useThis section has been translated automatically.

 Indications (according to commission E): dyspeptic complaints, catarrhal respiratory complaints (internal and external applications)

 Internal: average TD of the crushed and ground (the essential oils are in the fruit in special secretion spaces, so the fruit must be crushed to open these secretion spaces) fresh drug is 3.0g; ED 1.0g 3 times daily; preparation of 1.0g of drug as tea infusion with 150ml of hot water.